Growing up in Northeast Ohio, First Warning Meteorologist Jacob Wycoff got hooked on weather at a very early age.

 Jacob covered multiple tropical systems and snow storms for WeatherBug, including hurricanes Earl, Irene, and Isaac.

 Jacob is a member of both the National Weather Association and the American Meteorological Society.
+He’s also a brother in the Sigma Chi Fraternity.

 He was thrilled to join the First Warning Weather team in November 2015.